wagtail/wagtail-vector-index/docs/quick-start.md

 Next, you will need to define a new consumer inheriting from `WagtailVectorIndexSSEConsumer`, and assign a Wagtail page model for the vector index you'd like to use.

 !!!
 Note
-    The `AuthMiddleware` is required to provide the user context to the consumer.
+    The `AuthMiddleware` is required to provide user context to the consumer.

 ```python